lorth001/amex-api/README.md

 This is a small script I wrote for retrieving user transaction details from American Express (AMEX).

 # Background
-AMEX hasn't made their APIs public yet (shame) and it doesn't appear that anyone else has done the dirty work of reverse-engineering their private APIs.
+AMEX hasn't made their APIs public yet (shame) and it doesn't appear that anyone has done the dirty work of reverse-engineering their private APIs.
 It took a bit of work to figure out, so I wanted to make it available here in case anyone else needs access to the same data.
-Of course this script can also be expanded on if you need access to other data (rewards, statements, etc.), but I only needed transactions at the time of creation.
+Of course, this script can also be expanded upon if you need access to other data (rewards, statements, etc.).
+I only needed transactions at the time of creation, so that's all I've included.

 # Configuration
 You will of course need the username and password for the account you are trying to access.